Is Cataract Surgery Covered by Insurance, or Do You Pay Out of Pocket? Here’s everything you need to know

 Which Part of Cataract Surgery Is Not Covered by Insurance?

-The premium IOLs required to replace the cataract lens are not covered as part of standard insurance plans.
+The premium IOLs required to replace the cataract lens are not covered under standard insurance plans.
 Most health insurance plans, including government-funded Medicare (Part B) and Medicaid, cover the surgical costs, standard monofocal IOL, and a pair of eyeglasses or contact lenses.
 This varies with your insurance plan.
 It is always recommended to discuss in detail with your healthcare provider and insurance provider regarding the insurance inclusions and your share of expenses.

 So, What’s the Best Insurance for Cataract Surgery?